FastComments/fastcomments-blog/src/content/(2-17-2020) Creating a Team of Comment Moderators with FastComments.md

 ###### [postdate]
 # [postlink]Creating a Team of Comment Moderators with FastComments[/postlink]

-A one man army only scales so far.
+A one-man army only scales so far.
 What do you do when you're overwhelmed by the number of comments you have to review?

 {{#unless isPost}}
 Read this post to see how to invite comment moderators to FastComments.